Paul Avila Mayer: Awards and nominations

 Mayer was nominated for ten Daytime Emmy Awards in the categories Outstanding Writing for a Drama Series and Outstanding Daytime Drama Series, for his work on Ryan's Hope.
 He was nominated annually except for 1982, from 1977 to 1984, and won eight times in 1977, 1978, 1979, 1980, 1983, and 1984.
 His first win was shared with Claire Labine and Mary Ryan Munisteri, and his first nomination was shared with Labine and Robert Costello.

 After Ryan's Hope

-According to an interview with co-creator Claire Labine, after the show's cancellation in 1989, Paul went back to school at the age of 56.
+According to an interview with co-creator Claire Labine, after the show's cancellation in 1989, Mayer went back to school at the age of 56.
 He earned a Master of Social Work degree and then studied at a psychoanalytic institute, launching a successful career as a psychoanalyst.
-Mayer died on July 10, 2009 of a brain tumor.
+Mayer died on July 10, 2009, of a brain tumor.